MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    -   Select **Data** tab

-   -   Open the View Selector in the top right by clicking the current View name (Active Visits)
+   -   Open the View Selector in the top right by clicking the current View name, **Active Visits**

    -   Change the View to **All fields**